impierce/credential-converter/README.md

 ```

 #### Keyboard & mouse layout
 Use the up and down arrows or tab and F2 to navigate between prompts.
 The left and right arrows enable you the choose within the prompts with tabbers.
 The normal keyboard layout can be used for entering file paths.
 All values are saved automatically.
-Enter can still be used as well to move to the next prompt.
+Enter can still be used as well to complete a prompt and to move to the next prompt.
 Clicking the complete button in the top right or enter on the last prompt will move you to the next page.
 Esc will prompt you to exit the program, losing all progress.

 ### Page 2, completing mandatory output-standard fields